Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Colorado Stats and Trends

+- Colorado has played 10 games, with four wins against the spread.

-- This season, the Buffaloes have an against-the-spread record of 3-4 in their seven games as an underdog of 6 points or more.
+- This season, the Buffaloes have an ATS record of 3-4 in their seven games as an underdog of 6.5 points or more.

-- Colorado's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Colorado's games this year have hit the over on four of nine set point totals (44.4%).

 - Colorado is 3-0 against the spread and 3-1 overall in games when it records more than 21.2 points.